Intel 471 Reports Action Bundle

 The integration provides the following actions:

-- Intel 471 Reports Enrichment - queries data against Intel 471 Reports.
+- Intel 471 FINTEL Reports Enrichment - queries data against Intel 471 FINTEL reports.

 - Intel 471 Breach Alerts Enrichment - queries data against Intel 471 Breach Alerts.